kdv123/textpredict/README.md

-# TextSlinger: A Python library for fast and accurate text predictions
+## TextSlinger: Fast and accurate text predictions in Python
 This is a Python library for making text predictions using different types of language models.
 Current features:
 * Predict the distribution over the next character.